 Teens take a wide variety of classes from computer programming to wood shop and it would be impossible to cover all the possibilities here.
 But there are some basics you may have picked up in the above grading descriptions.
 First you decide which elements of the class are being used to teach.
 Is there a reading element?
 A testing element?
 A project element?
 Grade each of these in separate categories.
 Next, weight each category depending on what you believe to be the most important.
 Decide if an element will be graded as “done or not done” or if it can be graded with an actual percentage of right and wrong answers.
 Then just average your graded elements together using a weight system.

 A Spreadsheet for Grading

-Transcripts sound so very official and the good news for you is that they are and also that you are perfectly qualified to write one.
+Transcripts sound so very official.
+The good news for you is that they are.
+And you are perfectly qualified to write one.
 You may need to back it up though, which is why it’s important to also keep detailed grading sheets, lists of the course materials you’ve used, and a portfolio of your child’s best work.

 The Gradebook includes a sheet for the transcript, which can be printed directly from the spreadsheet program top make an official transcript for your homeschool graduate.

 If your kids are college-bound, there are some good options for getting in.
 You should definitely keep grades and prepare a transcript.
 You should also have them take the SAT or a similar college entrance exam.

 The SAT is normally taken in the spring of the Junior year, but it can be taken a bit earlier or later.
 Your student can also take it more than once if his or her first try isn’t the greatest.
 PSATs can be taken during the sophomore year or in the fall of the junior year.
 They provide practice and if your student does well, they can also generate scholarship offers.